joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 Step 3: Compile the Model and Check Model Summary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Next step is to compile the model using the ``compile`` method.
+The next step is to compile the model using the ``compile`` method.
 With compile, you can configure the model for training.
 The ``model.compile`` function accepts a number of arguments.
 We being by introducing the following important arguments.
 For a complete list, see the Keras documentation for compile `here <https://www.tensorflow.org/api_docs/python/tf/keras/Model#compile>`_.